zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Release/Quality.md

 ## Standards

-The Bodiless-JS Javascript coding standards are based on the [AirBnB syle guide](https://github.com/airbnb/javascript).
+The BodilessJS Javascript coding standards are based on the [AirBnB syle guide](https://github.com/airbnb/javascript).
 Please use the provided [.eslintrc.json](./.eslintrc.json) to scan your code to ensure compliance.
 This can be done by executing